Iraq starts operation to drive ISIS out of west Mosul

 The offensive to retake Mosul from ISIS's brutal rule began in October with a push by the Iraqi army, counter-terrorism forces, federal police and Kurdish Peshmerga fighters.

-ISIS seized Mosul, Iraq's second largest city, in 2014.
+ISIS seized Mosul, Iraq's second-largest city, in 2014.
 It is the militant group's last major stronghold in the country.